)

 Jabra hearing aids from Costco

-They also offers ReSound’s popular made-for-iPhone (MFi) and Android ASHA wireless audio streaming technologies that let you use your hearing aids for stereo headphone streaming with compatible iOS® and Android™ devices.
-This includes connection with a wide range of wireless accessories, and hands-free calling with iPhones and iPads (iPhone 11 or later; see Costco's page for iPad compatibility).
+Enhance Pro also offers ReSound’s popular made-for-iPhone (MFi) and Android ASHA wireless audio streaming technologies that let you use your hearing aids for stereo headphone streaming with compatible iOS® and Android™ devices.
+This includes connection with a wide range of wireless accessories and hands-free calling with iPhones and iPads (iPhone 11 or later; see Costco's page for iPad compatibility).

-And the Enhance Pro app allows you to control the hearing aids from your Samsung Galaxy phone, your iPhone, or even your Apple Watch.
-The app also offers two convenient ways to connect with your hearing care professional: 1) Live Assist gives you face-to-face video on your phone similar to a FaceTime or Zoom conference, and 2) You can request adjustments to your hearing aids via remote fine-tuning.
+Along with the push-button controls on the hearing aid, the Enhance Pro app allows you to control the hearing aids from your Samsung Galaxy phone, your iPhone, or even your Apple Watch.
+The app also offers two convenient ways to connect with your hearing care professional: 1) Live Assist gives you face-to-face video on your phone, similar to a FaceTime or Zoom conference, and 2) You can request adjustments to your hearing aids via remote fine-tuning.

 Philips hearing aids from Costco

 When top-five hearing aid manufacturer Demant forged a partnership with Philips in the spring of 2019 to produce HearLink hearing aids under the Philips brand, people wondered how the global consumer electronics giant would distribute the high-end products.
-They quickly got their answer when Costco started to sell Philips HearLink hearing aids in its hearing aid centers.
+They quickly got their answer when Costco started to sell Philips HearLink hearing aids in its hearing aid centers, now priced starting at $1,499.99 per pair.

-Demant is one of the world's top five hearing aid manufacturers, and its Oticon Real, Oticon More, and Oticon Own hearing aids are among the best in the world.
-The Philips HearLink rechargeable hearing aids, priced starting at $1,499.99 per pair, take advantage of Demant's advanced technologies and come in a range of styles and feature sets.
+Demant is one of the world's top five hearing aid manufacturers, and its Oticon Intent, Oticon Real, Oticon More, and Oticon Own hearing aids are among the best in the world.
+The Philips HearLink hearing aids take advantage of Demant's advanced technologies and come in a range of styles and feature sets.

-The SoundMap 2 sound processing software in Philips’ HearLink hearing aids benefits from Demant’s “AI sound” and “brain hearing” technologies and is designed to improve your ability to understand speech in noisy settings.
+Although now superseded by the newer SoundMap 3 in the HearLink 9050, SoundMap 2 in Philips HearLink 9040 hearing aids also benefits from Demant’s “AI Sound” and “BrainHearing” technologies and is designed to improve your ability to understand speech in noisy settings.
 Philips claims that SoundMap 2 removes noise efficiently across 24 frequency bands to “create a superb sound quality.”

-With its new HearLink 9040 series, Costco also came out with a it new HearLink 2 app that lets you use your smartphone to change listening programs, adjust volume, mute your hearing aids, activate streaming functions, and even locate your hearing aids when you can’t find them.
+The HearLink 2 app lets you use your smartphone to change listening programs, adjust volume, mute your hearing aids, activate streaming functions, and even locate your hearing aids when they are lost.
 It also enables remote fitting so you can receive programming adjustments outside the clinic.

-Utilizing Philips’ SoundTie 2 technology, Costco also offers wireless accessories, including a Philips AudioClip that streams calls from your Bluetooth-enabled Android smartphone to your hearing aids; a Philips TV adapter that transmits wireless audio directly from the TV to your hearing aids; and a Philips Remote Control which can be used to control volume and program settings and is small enough to carry in your pocket or purse.
+Costco Hearing Centers offer wireless accessories, including a Philips AudioClip that streams calls from your Bluetooth-enabled Android smartphone to your hearing aids; a Philips TV adapter that transmits wireless audio directly from the TV to your hearing aids; and a Philips Remote Control which can be used to control volume and program settings and is small enough to carry in your pocket or purse.

 Rexton hearing aids from Costco